This Creamy Maple Fudge recipe is rich, delicious and downright irresistible, the perfect treat and great for gifting too.

 - Butter a large heat proof bowl and set aside.

-- Pour the mixture into the greased wide bowl you prepared earlier.
+- Pour the mixture into the greased bowl you prepared earlier.
 Place the bowl on a rack and let cool in a safe place to 100°F (38°C).
 This will take about 2 hours.

 - Transfer the mixture to the bowl of an electric mixer and beat in the vanilla.